sralloza/chore-management-api/API.md

 ### More chores than users

-**What happens if there are more chores than users?** Some tenants will have to complete more than one task in the same week.
+**What happens if there are more chores than users?** Some users will have to complete more than one task in the same week.

 | Week | Chore A | Chore B | Chore C | Chore D |
 | ---- | ------- | ------- | ------- | ------- |